 \end{thm}

-This theorem is a generalization (for $d$:general, $K$:general) of the results of Colmez, Kisin (\cite{Co08}, \cite{Ki10}, $d=2$, $K=\mathbb{Q}_p$) and the author (\cite{Na10},$d=2$, $K$:general) and Chenevier (theorem A of \cite{Ch10}, $d$:general, $K=\mathbb{Q}_p$).
-When $d=2$ and $K=\mathbb{Q}_p$, the results of Colmez and Kisin played many crucial roles in the study of $p$-adic local Langlands correspondence for $\mathrm{GL}_2(\mathbb{Q}_p)$.
+This theorem is a generalization of the results of Colmez, Kisin \cite{Co08}, \cite{Ki10} for $d=2$ and $K=\mathbb{Q}_p$, of the author \cite{Na10} for $d=2$ and any $K$, and of Chenevier \cite{Ch13} for any $d$ and $K=\mathbb{Q}_p$.
+When $d=2$ and $K=\mathbb{Q}_p$, the result of Colmez and Kisin plays some crucial roles in their studies of $p$-adic Langlands correspondence for $\mathrm{GL}_2(\mathbb{Q}_p)$.

-The idea of the proof is the same as those of \cite{Co08}, \cite{Ki10}, \cite{Na10}, \cite{Ch10}, i.e. we re-interpret purely locally the argument of infinite fern of Gouv\^ea-Mazur by using the concept of trianguline representations.
-Inspired by a Kisin's work (\cite{Ki03}) on a $p$-adic Hodge theoretic study of Coleman-Mazur eigencurve (where he proved that two dimensional $p$-adic representations of $G_{\mathbb{Q}_p}$ parametrized by Coleman-Mazur eigencurve are trianguline), Colmez (\cite{Co08}) defined and studied trianguline representations (for $K=\mathbb{Q}_p$) by using the theory of $(\varphi,\Gamma)$-modules over the Robba ring.
-In \cite{Na09}, the author of this article generalized his results, studied trianguline representations for any $K$ by using the theory of $B$-pair which was defined by Berger \cite{Be08}.
+The idea of the proof is essentially the same as those of \cite{Co08}, \cite{Ki10}, \cite{Na10}, \cite{Ch13}, i.e. we re-interpret purely locally the argument of infinite fern of Gouv\^ea-Mazur by using the notion of trianguline representations.
+Inspired by the work of Kisin \cite{Ki03} on a $p$-adic Hodge theoretic study of Coleman-Mazur eigencurve, where he essentially proved that the restrictions to $G_{\mathbb{Q}_p}$ of the two dimensional $p$-adic representations of $G_{\mathbb{Q}}$ parametrized by Coleman-Mazur eigencurve are trianguline, Colmez \cite{Co08} defined and studied trianguline representations for $K=\mathbb{Q}_p$ by using the theory of $(\varphi,\Gamma)$-modules over the Robba ring.
+In \cite{Na09}, the author of this article generalized Colmez's results, i.e. studied trianguline representations for general $K$ by using the theory of $B$-pair defined by Berger \cite{Be08}.

-For the proof of the main theorem, there are two key ingredients, one is deformation theory of trianguline representations and the other is to construct a $p$-adic family of trianguline representations in which the subset consisting of all the crystalline points is Zariski dense.
-For deformation theory of trianguline representations, we have already obtained satisfying results in \cite{BeCh09}, \cite{Ch09b} (when $K=\mathbb{Q}_p$) and in \cite{Na10}(for general $K$).
+There are two key ingredients for the proof of the main theorem.
+One is the deformation theory of trianguline representations, and the other is the construction of a ``universal" $p$-adic family of trianguline representations in which the set of the crystalline points is Zariski dense.